Stripe Payment Link to a file download with a confirmation email in 30 minutes

 This is due to the nature of Lambda-based IAM credentials.
 They are rotated every hour or so, meaning that even if you have set the link_expiration to, say, a month, the link would stop working as soon as the rotation would occur.
 This is the reason why we're creating a standalone IAM user with S3 access policy.

 A telltale sign of your links being misconfigured and relying upon "rotating" tokens is the URL itself.
 If it has an X-AMZ-SECURITY segment it's not going to live to see the next day.
-This is likely fixed by providing the S3_ACCESS_KEY_ID and S3_SECRET_ACCESS_KEY variables or setting up the role if you didn't in the first place
+This is likely fixed by providing the S3_ACCESS_KEY_ID and S3_SECRET_ACCESS_KEY variables or setting up the role if you didn't in the first place.

 Security through Obscurity